Automated Clearing House (ACH)

 Delinquent Check-Issue Reporting

-PFC will notify the agency's Chief Financial Officer equivalent when delinquent check-issues have not been reported within 60 days.
-If habitual delinquent reporting continues, PFC may suspend the processing of further print orders for blank Treasury check stock until all delinquent check-issue reporting has been accepted into the TCIS.
+NPIRC will notify the agency's Chief Financial Officer equivalent when delinquent check-issues have not been reported within 60 days.
+If habitual delinquent reporting continues, NPIRC may suspend the processing of further print orders for blank Treasury check stock until all delinquent check-issue reporting has been accepted into the TCIS.